belozierov/SwiftCoroutine/README.md

-    //coroutine is performed on the main thread, that's why we can set the image in UIImageView self.imageView.image = UIImage(data: data)
+    //coroutine is performed on the main thread, that's why we can set the image in UIImageView self.imageView.image = UIImage(data: data) }.onError { error in
+    //error handling if needed
 }
 ```